jrheard/blog/python/blackjack.md

 print("The twelfth card's value is " + str(diamonds[11][0]) + ".")
 </code></pre>

 Notice that `diamonds` is a list of cards, and a "card" is a list like `[5, "diamonds"]` - so `diamonds` is a list of lists.
+It's totally fine and normal for lists to contain other lists, you'll do this a lot in future projects.

 Your program's deck should contain fifty-two cards: thirteen cards for each of the four suits.

 Shuffling the Deck
 -------------
 Once you've got a deck of cards, you should shuffle the deck.
-Your game's deck is likely represented by a list.
+Your game's deck should be represented by a list.
 Here's how you can randomize the order of the items in a list:

 <pre><code class="py">
 import random